ethyl2/reducer-todo/README.md

 This project is deployed at http://katniss-todo.surge.sh/

-It uses the reducer pattern for state management, with thee useReducer() hook.
+It uses the reducer pattern for state management, with the useReducer() hook.

 -----------------------------